MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 .. _fig_mjvm_flow2:
 .. figure:: images/mjvm_flow2.*
-   :alt: MicroEJ Core Engine Flow
+   :alt: Core Engine Flow
    :align: center
    :scale: 80%

-   MicroEJ Core Engine Flow
+   Core Engine Flow

-1. Step 1 consists in writing a MicroEJ Application against a set of Foundation Libraries available in the platform.
+1. Step 1 consists in writing an Application against a set of Foundation Libraries available in the platform.

 2. Step 2 consists in compiling the Application code and the